Validated Numerical Approximation of Stable Manifolds for Parabolic Partial Differential Equations: Background and Notation

 where the remainder term $R$ is quadratic in $\phi_f$ and $\phi_u$.
 For the first two terms in~\eqref{eq:fKexpanded} we use the defining relations for $P$, $Q_f$ and $Q_u$ as well as the definition of $K$ to rewrite

 Then

 hence

-As $R$ is quadratic in $\phi_f$ and $\phi_u$, then so is $N$.
-Once again we refer to Figure \ref{fig:slowBundles} for the geometric idea behind the coordinate change.
+As $R$ is quadratic in $\phi_f$ and $\phi_u$, so is $N$.
+Once again we refer to Figure \ref{fig:slowBundles} for the geometric interpretation of the coordinate change.

-Note that we do not actually have to solve the invariance equation \eqref{eq:invEq} or the invariant bundle equations \eqref{eq:bundleInvEq} exactly.
-Rather we approximately solve them in an appropriate finite dimensional projection of the PDE and incorporate the defects into our analysis.
-Our numerical approximations exploit formal power series methods which have been discussed in many places.
+Note that the invariance equation \eqref{eq:invEq} and the invariant bundle equations \eqref{eq:bundleInvEq} do not have to be solved exactly.
+Given any approximate solutions, defects are defined by considering the invariance equations defining the objects.
+The numerical approximations exploit formal power series methods which have been discussed in many places.
 In particular, we use the numerical schemes discussed in \cite{MR3541499} freely throughout Section \ref{sec:SH_Nonlinear}.